nylas/nylas-java/README.md

 - Java 8 or above
 - Nylas account and application client id & secret - https://docs.nylas.com/docs/get-your-developer-api-keys

-## Adding the Nylas Java SDK to your build
+## Adding the SDK to your project

 For projects using Gradle, add the following to your dependencies section of build.gradle:

     implementation("com.nylas.sdk:nylas-java-sdk:1.X.X")

-For project Maven, add the following to your POM file:
+For projects using Maven, add the following to your POM file:

     <dependency>
       <groupId>com.nylas.sdk</groupId>